Patrick-Dougherty/patrick-dougherty.github.com/index.md

 Member of:

-The American Counseling Association (ACA)
+* The American Counseling Association (ACA)
-The Association for the Advancement of Gestalt Therapy
+* The Association for the Advancement of Gestalt Therapy

-2013 Master of Arts in Psychology: Antioch University, Seattle, WA 2001 Bachelor of Fine Arts: Washington State University, Pullman, WA
+2013 Master of Arts in Psychology: Antioch University, Seattle, WA<br />
+2001 Bachelor of Fine Arts: Washington State University, Pullman, WA